Take a sneak peek at the new NIST.gov and let us know what you think!

 Vitamins are essential to normal functioning of the human body because they serve as co-factors for important biological processes.
 Deficiencies in vitamins B6 and B12 can lead to problems such as anemia and loss of cognitive function.
-It has been estimated that 10 % to 15 % of adults over the age of sixty are affected by vitamin B12 deficiency.
+It has been estimated that 10% to 15% of adults over the age of sixty are affected by vitamin B12 deficiency.
 Accurate determinations of serum levels of vitamins B6 and B12 are therefore important in identifying deficiencies as well as diagnosing other medical conditions.
 To date, a lack of accepted methodology and appropriate control materials has hindered broader testing for B6 and B12 deficiency.
-NIST is developing two Standard Reference Materials (SRMs) for these vitamins in serum to assist in accuracy of clinical tests for these vitamins.
+NIST has developed two Standard Reference Materials (SRMs) for these vitamins in serum to assist in accuracy of clinical tests for these vitamins.

 Additional Technical Details:

-The two reference materials currently in development at NIST, SRM 3950 Vitamin B6 in Human Serum and SRM 3951 Vitamin B12 in Human Serum, consist of pools of frozen human serum.
+SRM 3950 Vitamin B6 in Human Serum and SRM 3951 Vitamin B12 in Human Serum, consist of pools of frozen human serum.
 SRM 3950 has two levels of vitamin B6 (as PLP), and SRM 3951 has three levels of vitamin B12.
 These SRMs were designed in consultation with a panel of experts, and levels of the analytes of interest in these two SRMs are intended to span the range typically found in patient samples.
-As part of the certification of these SRMs, NIST has been developing isotope dilution LC-MS/MS methodology for PLP in serum.
-An isotopically labeled form of PLP has been obtained, and preliminary screening of the two serum pools, as well as method validation studies, indicate that this approach will be suitable for certification of PLP in SRM 3950.
-Method development is also in progress for SRM 3951.
+As part of the certification of these SRMs, NIST has developed isotope dilution LC-MS/MS methodology for PLP in serum.
+Method development is in progress for SRM 3951.
 Quantification of vitamin B12 in serum is particularly challenging because of the low levels present (pmol/L).
 Both LC-MS/MS and neutron activation approaches are being evaluated.
-In addition, NIST will investigate measurement of methylmalonic acid in SRM 3951.
-Methylmalonic acid has been identified as another potential marker of vitamin B12 deficiency.

 Related Programs and Projects: